lukas1474/nasa_search/README.md

 Simple application where you can search for a location that interests you and see it satellite photo from NASA :)

-## Install preparation of the required files
+1. ## Install and preparation of the required files

 install dependencies if necessary: